0xWallSecurity/GuessTheNumber/README.md

 ## About
 Guess The Number is a simple raffle game, where the user pays a small fee to enter a game and picks a number.
 If that number is equivalent to the contracts number picked, the user wins the contracts prize pool.
 The contract takes a 5% cut as a fee of each game, which will not be payed out.

+This project is based on the [Cyfrin Foundry Solidity Course](https://github.com/Cyfrin/foundry-full-course-f23).

 ## Set Up
 ### Prerequesites
 This project needs foundry to be installed to run the tests.
 Check via `forge -V`.